Your Medicare Coverage

 Your costs in Original Medicare

-- If you get treatment in a hospital outpatient clinic or hospital outpatient department, you may have to pay an additional copayment or coinsurance amount of the hospital.
+- If you get your services in a hospital outpatient clinic or hospital outpatient department, you may have to pay an additional copayment or coinsurance amount to the hospital.
 This amount will vary depending on the service provided, but will be between 20-40% of the Medicare-approved amount.